ibm-cloud-docs/cloud-activity-tracker/activity_tracker_ov.md

 To view events that are available through an account domain, you must provision the {{site.data.keyword.cloudaccesstrailshort}} service in a Cloud Foundry space in the region where you want to monitor API activity.
 Only the **account owner** can see account events.

-To view events that are available through a space doamin, you must provision the {{site.data.keyword.cloudaccesstrailshort}} service in the space  where you want to monitor API activity.
+To view events that are available through a space domain, you must provision the {{site.data.keyword.cloudaccesstrailshort}} service in the space  where you want to monitor API activity.

-To learn how to provision the {{site.data.keyword.cloudaccesstrailshort}} service , see [Provisioning the {{site.data.keyword.cloudaccesstrailshort}} service](/docs/services/cloud-activity-tracker/how-to/provision.html#provision).
+To learn how to provision the {{site.data.keyword.cloudaccesstrailshort}} service, see [Provisioning the {{site.data.keyword.cloudaccesstrailshort}} service](/docs/services/cloud-activity-tracker/how-to?topic=cloud-activity-tracker-provision#provision).

-## Analysing activity logs
+## Analyzing activity logs
 {: #activity_tracker_ov_analyze}

-You can analyze activity logs through the {{site.data.keyword.cloudaccesstrailshort}} UI in the {{site.data.keyword.cloud_notm}}, or by using Kibana, an open-source tool.
+You can analyze activity logs through the {{site.data.keyword.cloudaccesstrailshort}} UI in the {{site.data.keyword.cloud_notm}}, or by using Kibana, an open source tool.
 You can monitor events that are available in a specific space or at the account level.

-You can search, analize, and monitor activity logs for the last 24 hours through the {{site.data.keyword.cloudaccesstrailshort}} UI in the {{site.data.keyword.cloud_notm}}.
-For more information, see [Navigating to the {{site.data.keyword.cloudaccesstrailshort}} UI](/docs/services/cloud-activity-tracker/how-to/manage-events-ui/launch_at_ui.html#launch_at_ui).
+You can search, analyze, and monitor activity logs for the last 24 hours through the {{site.data.keyword.cloudaccesstrailshort}} UI in the {{site.data.keyword.cloud_notm}}.
+For more information, see [Navigating to the {{site.data.keyword.cloudaccesstrailshort}} UI](/docs/services/cloud-activity-tracker/how-to/manage-events-ui?topic=cloud-activity-tracker-launch_at_ui#launch_at_ui).

-You can search, analize, and monitor activity logs for the last 3 days through Kibana by using the {{site.data.keyword.cloudaccesstrailshort}} Kibana dashboard, or by creating your own custom dashboards. * **Note:** This feature is available for **Premium** plan users.
+You can search, analyze, and monitor activity logs for the last 3 days through Kibana by using the {{site.data.keyword.cloudaccesstrailshort}} Kibana dashboard, or by creating your own custom dashboards. * **Note:** This feature is available for **Premium** plan users.

-* For more information on how to launch Kibana, see [Navigating to the Kibana dashboard](/docs/services/cloud-activity-tracker/how-to/manage-events-ui/launch_kibana.html#launch_kibana).
+* For more information on how to launch Kibana, see [Navigating to the Kibana dashboard](/docs/services/cloud-activity-tracker/how-to/manage-events-ui?topic=cloud-activity-tracker-launch_kibana#launch_kibana).
-* For a list of fields that you can use to analyze events in Kibana, see [{{site.data.keyword.cloudaccesstrailshort}} event fields](/docs/services/cloud-activity-tracker/at_event.html#at_event)
+* For a list of fields that you can use to analyze events in Kibana, see [{{site.data.keyword.cloudaccesstrailshort}} event fields](/docs/services/cloud-activity-tracker?topic=cloud-activity-tracker-at_event#at_event)